bridget-basiq/developers/content/status-error-codes.md

   - 503

 descriptions:
   - The request succeeded.
-The client can read the body.,
+The client can read the body.
   - The request is created.
-A new resource will be created.,
+A new resource will be created.
   - The request is accepted.
-The client has to wait until it’s done processing.,
+The client has to wait until it’s done processing.
-  - The request has succeeded but returns no message body.,
+  - The request has succeeded but returns no message body.
-  - Not Modified.,
+  - Not Modified.
-  - The request could not be understood by the server due to malformed syntax,
+  - The request could not be understood by the server due to malformed syntax.
-  - The request requires authentication,
+  - The request requires authentication.
-  - The server understood the request, but is refusing to fulfill it.,
+  - The server understood the request, but is refusing to fulfill it.
-  - The requested resource could not be found,
+  - The requested resource could not be found.
-  - Too Many Requests,
+  - Too Many Requests.
   - Internal Server Error.
-If you catch one, report your issue here.,
+If you catch one, report your issue [here](https://google.com).
-  - Bad Gateway,
+  - Bad Gateway.
-  - Service Unavailable
+  - Service Unavailable.
 ---
 # Status & Error Codes